Add some flavor to your meals with this homemade Jamaican Jerk Seasoning. It's so easy to make a big batch to use on meats, fish and vegetables.

 How long does it keep?

-Once you have mixed your ingredients, transfer it to an airtight jar or container.
+Once you have mixed your ingredients, transfer them to an airtight jar or container.
 Keep it in your cupboard and it will keep well for at least a month.
 Depending on the freshness of the spices you use, it can keep well for up to six months!

-Recipe Notes and Tips
+Tanya's Recipe Notes and Tips

-- Rub the seasoning on chicken, meat, and fish, or sprinkle on vegetables before cooking.
+- Rub the seasoning on chicken, meat, and fish, or sprinkle it on vegetables before cooking.
 You can also use it along with my jerk marinade for extra flavor.

 - Store in an airtight container in a cupboard.